koheimiya/checkpoint/README.md

             raise ValueError(f'{(n, k)}')

     def main(self) -> int:
-        # It is mandatory to implement this method.
+        # This method is mandatory.
         # Here we define the main computation of the task,
         # which is delayed until it is necessary.
         # The return values of the preerquisite tasks are accessible via the descriptors: